 Dr Rodda and Dr Connon have a special interest in primary (Anterior Minimally Invasive Surgery), hip replacement, complex revision hip replacement surgery and hip fracture management.
-Dr Rodda and Dr Connon’s knowledge, experience and attention to detail and the time they invest with each patient during treatment and post-surgery, are the reasons many patients make Sunshine Coast Orthopaedic group their surgery of choice.
+Dr Rodda and Dr Connon’s knowledge, experience, attention to detail and the time they invest with each patient during treatment and post-surgery, are the reasons many patients make Sunshine Coast Orthopaedic group their surgery of choice.

 Anterior Hip Replacement

 Anterior minimally invasive surgery (also known as the Direct Anterior Approach or DAA) is an alternative surgical technique used in total hip replacement procedures.

 To reduce the risk of injury to muscles, tendons, vessels and nerves, the procedure involves accessing the hip joint from between two muscles at the front of the hip, rather than detaching muscle from the back or side of the hip.

 As no muscles are detached or cut during the surgery, this may aid in a more rapid recovery time for the patient.*

 In a traditional anterior hip replacement, the patient lies in a lateral position and an incision is made on the side or back of the hip.
 The incision in a DAA, which is approximately 6-10cm long, is either made as an oblique skin incision over the top of your hip joint, hidden in the region of your groin or bikini line (what some surgeons call a Bikini Hip Replacement) or through a short straight incision, while the patient is lying on their back.
 The type of incision depends on your body type and which is more suitable.